 Editor’s note: Have you looked at www.CTAinc.com lately?
-You’ll find more than a dozen themes for Easter preparation!
+You’ll find many themes for Easter preparation!
 There are devotion books, family activities, send-home gifts, and much more!
-This week’s devotion is slightly adapted from the FREE sermon outlines that accompany This Is Love, one of CTA’s themes for the Easter season.
+This week’s devotion is slightly adapted from the FREE sermon outlines

 What do The Lord of the Rings, Star Wars, The Chronicles of Narnia, and Back to the Future all have in common?